-6 of the Worst Foods for Prostate Health
+What Are the 6 Worst Foods for Prostate Health?

-Eating a balanced diet and getting plenty of exercise are vital to any wellness routine, including one focused on prostate health.
-Knowing what foods could put your prostate at risk can give you an advantage.
+Eating a balanced diet and making time for exercise is vital to any wellness routine, including one focused on prostate health.
+Knowing the foods that are bad for your prostate can give you an advantage.

-These conditions could be slowed, treated or possibly avoided by staying away from certain foods.
+These conditions could be slowed, treated or possibly avoided by staying away from certain foods that irritate the prostate.

 Then there's prostate cancer.
 One in 8 men will be diagnosed with the disease during their lifetime, which amounts to about 268,000 new cases and 34,500 deaths annually, despite the cancer being highly treatable.